Netcracker/KubeMarine/documentation/Maintenance.md

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/reconfigure.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#inventory-validation).

+**Common considerations**

+Each section from the procedure inventory is merged with the corresponding section in the main `cluster.yaml`, and the related services are reconfigured based on the resulting inventory.

+Additionally, it is possible to supply empty section describing a particular service for most services.
+This does not introduce new changes in the `cluster.yaml`, but still triggers the reconfiguring, and thus allows to make the cluster and the inventory consistent to each other.

+Also, Kubemarine detects effectively changed settings of the services, if ones depend on the others, and reconfigures the dependent services accordingly.

 #### Reconfigure Kubeadm